International Women's Strike: Participating countries

-Over 50 countries participated in the International Women's Strike.
+Over 50 countries have participated in the International Women's Strike.

 Ireland

 In Ireland, an abortion rights platform titled "Strike 4 Repeal" demanded: "[...] that the Irish government call a referendum to repeal the 8th amendment by the 8th of March.
 If not, we will strike".

 The protest was inspired by the Black Protest in Poland several months earlier, and was organised by an ad-hoc, non-affiliated group of activists, academics, artists and trade unionists organising for abortion rights in Ireland.
 The main march was held in Dublin, with 10,000 people marching to government buildings.
 Despite the name "strike" some people took paid holidays that day.
 Protests were also held elsewhere around Ireland and outside the Irish Embassy in London.

 The campaign was criticised by some anti-abortion writers.
 Some participants in the campaign thought the coverage on RTÉ, Ireland's national broadcaster, was insufficient, and organised a follow-up picket of RTÉ studios.

 In May 2018, the Thirty-sixth Amendment of the Constitution of Ireland (a proposal described as a 'Repeal of the Eighth Amendment') was approved in a referendum and signed into law in September 2018.